Mesoscopic model reduction for the collective dynamics of sparse coupled oscillator networks: Collective coordinate model reduction

 is the graph Laplacian with $D$ being the diagonal degree matrix \cite{HancockGottwald18}.
 The synchronized (stationary) solution of (\ref{eq:linear_KM}) is given by

 where $L^+$ denotes the pseudo-inverse of $L$.
 The vector $\hat{\bm \phi} = L^+ \, \bm \omega$ provides a basis for the ansatz manifold, so that the full ansatz manifold is given by

 where $\alpha(t)$ is called the collective coordinate.
+Note that the factor $N/K$ in (\ref{eq:linear_KM_solution}) is absorbed by $\alpha$.
 The dynamics of $\alpha$ is found by minimizing the error associated with restricting the phase space to the ansatz manifold.
 The error vector is given by

 for $i=1,\dots,N$, and is minimized provided that it is orthogonal to the space spanned by the ansatz manifold given by (\ref{eq:single_cluster_ansatz_function}), i.e., $\langle \hat{\bm\phi}, \bm{\mathcal{E}} \rangle = 0$, where $\langle \bm u ,\bm v \rangle = \bm u^T \bm v$ denotes the Euclidean inner product.
 Orthogonality yields the evolution equation